-Proof of insurance is that little card given to you by your insurance carrier that shows you indeed have insurance on your vehicle.
+Your proof of insurance documentation is that little card given to you by your insurance carrier that shows you indeed have insurance on your vehicle.
 It is sometimes referred to as an insurance identification card or a binder.
-If you never file an insurance claim, the piece of paper is all you get for your money along with peace of mind.
-It is a big "if" though, most people do not go a lifetime without ever filing a claim.
+If you never file an insurance claim, the piece of paper is all you get for your money, other than peace of mind.
+It is a big "if" though; most people do not go a lifetime without ever filing a claim.
 The proof of insurance will contain the following information:

 - Vehicle year and make—car insurance covers the car, not the driver.

 - Insurance company name

-Proof of insurance is issued for every insured drivable vehicle with liability insurance coverage.
-Vehicles in storage or towed do not get issued proofs of insurance.
+Proof of insurance is issued for every insured, drivable vehicle with liability insurance coverage.
+Vehicles in storage or towed do not generally get issued proofs of insurance.

 Where You Can Obtain an Auto Insurance Card

 Proof of insurance is typically mailed to you in the same package as your insurance declaration page and other policy information.
 Proof can also be obtained by going to your insurance agency, logging onto your insurance carrier's website, or by calling customer service.

 When You Receive Your Auto Insurance Card

 You should receive proof of insurance when you purchase a new policy.
 Plus with every renewal, you should receive a proof of insurance either in the mail or by email.
 Proofs are typically sent out forty-five to thirty days in advance of your renewal.

 There Are No Substitutes for Proof of Insurance

 If you are caught without proof of insurance, the first thing you'll try to do is show some other form of proof.
 A declarations page, maybe a payment receipt, but none of those will work.
 Nothing can replace your proof of insurance.
 It is required by law to carry proof of insurance in the vehicle you are driving.
 More than likely, substitutes will not be allowed when proof of insurance is required.